0xcross24/aws-cloud-pracititioner/Chapter 01: Introduction.md

 ## Server virtualization: The Basics
 Provides virtual hardware for the client's need on the spot.
 Doesn't require setting up a new hardware.

-The virtualization model offers two benefits
+The virtualization model offers two benefits:
 1. Speed - Defining, purchasing, provisioning, testing, and launching a new physical server can take months
 2. Efficiency - Resource constraint on hardware servers.
 Virtual servers can be divided into multiple instances onto a physical server running a hypervisor.
 This avoids having the server become overloaded or overused